lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

    need to be referenced using the html ``<code>...</code>`` element.
    In the ``info`` section, units need to be provided in SI units, or in dual units.
 For SI units, use Kelvin for temperature *differences* and degree Celsius for actual temperatures.

 #.
-Each block must have a ``defaultComponentName`` annotation.

-#.
-To aid readability, the formatting of the Modelica source code file must be consistent with other
-   implemented blocks, e.g., use two spaces for indentation (no tabulators), assign each parameter value on a new line, list first all parameters, then all inputs, all outputs, and finally all instances of other blocks.
-   See for example
-   `G36_PR1.AHUs.SingleZone.VAV.SetPoints.ExhaustDamper <https://github.com/lbl-srg/modelica-buildings/blob/94d5919dbe1b2f2e317e7b69800f3b3ad07be930/Buildings/Controls/OBC/ASHRAE/G36_PR1/AHUs/SingleZone/VAV/SetPoints/ExhaustDamper.mo>`_.

-#.
-For parameters, where generally valid values can be provided, provide them
-   as default values.

-#.
 For PI controllers, normalize the inputs for setpoint and measured value so
    that the control error is of the order of one.